 In 1997, Luis coordinated the first program in the US to increase organ and tissue donation among Latinos and other communities of color.
 From 2000 to 2011, Luis mobilized thousands of Latino voters, and coordinated campaigns that resulted in bans of chemicals used by workers in low paying jobs, such as janitorial, home cleaning, dry cleaners and car washes.
 In 2011, he was recognized by the Obama administration as a “Champion of Change” for his work reducing air pollution from communities of color.

 Luis graduated Bachelor Cum Laude in Cultural Anthropology from CSU Los Angeles and certificate in Youth Agency Administration from Humanics University at CSU Los Angeles.
 He is co-founder and advisory board member of the Fremont High School Alumni Foundation, a non-profit organization helping under served students in South Los Angeles.

 (213) 483-7497 Ext.
 206

-Faviola is the Campaign and Policy Manager.
+Faviola is the Deputy Direcctor.
 She has managed government programs such as, the Rent Escrow Account Program (REAP) and the Utility Maintenance Program (UMP) and Lead Paint Hazard Remediation Program (LHRP).
 She currently oversees staff to ensure that countless residents are receiving habitable housing conditions and their housing concerns are addressed.